Skip to content

 • Manual CPM: Manually set a daily budget based on volume and CPM targets

-• Automated bidding: Let Google algorithms optimize bids to utilization within overall budget
+• Automated bidding: Let Google algorithms optimize bids to utilization within the overall budget

-• Portfolio level: Allocate budget evenly or strategically across campaigns
+• Portfolio level: Allocate the budget evenly or strategically across campaigns

 ROI Calculation